-Recently, many of my old friends from Wantagh, Long Island and I were reminiscing on Facebook about our many youthful summers spent at Jones Beach.
+Recently, many of my old friends from Wantagh and I were reminiscing on Facebook about our many youthful summers spent at Jones Beach, Long Island.
 It got me thinking about a story I wrote quite a while ago (1990) about a day’s fishing at Jones Beach with my dad.
 I also thought that as long as we’re all probably in that Christmas spirit of remembrance, I would share this little piece of Wendt lore.
 I actually wrote this story for my dad at a time in our lives when things weren’t always the best between us.
-And this story really is about more than just a day’s fishing; my dad understood that and it did bring us much closer together.
+And this story really is about more than just a day’s fishing, and it did bring my dad and me much closer together.
 I hope you enjoy it, even though it’s quite a bit longer than my usual photoessays.

 FAITH, LOVE AND FISHING

 This was not an ordinary Saturday morning.
 I was going fishing.
 Stripers; just me and dad!

 For me, this was to be a day of transition.
 I was to learn the inner secrets of catching the infamous striped bass.
 I was to leave the house a boy, and return a seasoned fisherman.
 My father (Fred), like his father before him, was to pass down to his son the mystical secrets of landing this mighty fish.
 That day I came away with much more, but it took me almost thirty years to fully understand the lesson I had learned.